Springfield Stargazing & Astronomy Report

 Where are darker skies near Springfield?

-The closest meaningfully darker mapped site is Twin Hill, Illinois, about 53 km south south west of Springfield, reaching Bortle 6.
+The closest meaningfully darker mapped site is East 1500 North Road, Illinois, about 50 km east south east of Springfield, reaching Bortle 6.

 When is the sky darkest in Springfield?